 Compares the files in the backup /dev_<datetime>/gdk/gsql/src folder to the new /dev/gdk/gsql/src folder.
 Pay attention to any files residing in the old folder but not in the new folder.
 Review them and copy them to the new folder if appropriate.
 See the example below.

-Revise and reinstall loading jobs and queries as needed.
+Revise and reinstall loading jobs, user-defined functions, and queries as needed.